MessiasLima/resumee/frontend-developer.md

 ## Work experience
 ### IT Consultant at Aubay Portugal - Dec/2018 until nowadays
 Aubay is a human resources company focused on IT with *Outsoursing* and *Nearshore* projects.
 - ***Android developer at SIBS Processos:*** I am development team member of the most famous money transfer app in Portugal.
-The app was build using Kotlin, Dagger 2, Androidx, Material Design Components and tests with Expresso
+The app was build using Kotlin, Dagger 2, Androidx and Material Design Components

 ### Fullstack developer and Tech leader at Sotech Soluções e Tecnologia - Jan/2018 - Nov/2018
 In this company I led a small team of 3 developers.
 Together we develop and fix issues of a management software of hospitals and a tool of basic healthcare.
 The applications are made using HTML, CSS, JavaScript, Angular 5, Ionic framework and Java for native Android development; Spring Boot, JAX-RS in backend.